-Budgets and Budgetary Accounting

-A budget is adopted for the School on a basis consistent with generally accepted accounting principles.
+Budgets are required by State statutes for all funds and are adopted on a basis consistent with generally accepted accounting principles.

+The School adheres to the following procedures to establish the budgetary information reflected in the financial statements.
-School management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1, for their approval.
-The budget includes proposed expenditures and the means of financing them.

-Expenditures may not legally exceed appropriations at the fund level.
-Revisions that alter the total expenditures of any fund must be approved by the Board of Directors.

-All appropriations lapse at fiscal year-end.
+- Management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1.
+The budget includes proposed expenditures and the means of financing them. - Prior to June 30, the budget is adopted by the Board of Directors. - Expenditures may not legally exceed appropriations at the fund level.
+Revisions that alter the total expenditures of any fund must be approved by the Board of Directors. - All appropriations lapse at fiscal year-end.